Copper IUD and libido: facts, myths, and real experiences

 Focus on the post-insertion period of the copper IUD

-Let's be honest: IUD insertion is sometimes experienced as painful , daunting, and uncomfortable.
-The effects on sex drive in the days, or even weeks, that follow are real, and that's perfectly normal! 🫶
+Let's be honest: IUD insertion is sometimes experienced as painful, daunting, and uncomfortable.
+The effects on sex drive in the days, or even weeks, that follow are real, and that's perfectly normal!

 Some women experience lower abdominal pain for weeks (sometimes months) after IUD insertion.
-This pain may be cyclical, more pronounced around ovulation or menstruation, or may occur during sexual intercourse .
+This pain may be cyclical, more pronounced around ovulation or menstruation , or may occur during sexual intercourse.

-However, if this persists, or if you experience severe, sudden, and debilitating pain, contact a healthcare professional immediately (general practitioner, midwife, gynecologist). ☎️
+However, if this persists, or if you experience severe, sudden and debilitating pain, contact a healthcare professional immediately (general practitioner, midwife, gynecologist).

-Also keep in mind that these pains are not inevitable .
+Also keep in mind that these pains are not inevitable.

 Don't hesitate to discuss with your gynecologist or midwife the existing solutions to better cope with this situation AT ANY TIME after the insertion!

-“The copper IUD is an excellent method, but like any contraceptive, it must be suited to the woman using it.
-It is essential to assess comfort and sexuality when choosing a contraceptive.”
+“ The copper IUD is an excellent method, but like any contraceptive, it must be suited to the woman using it.
+Comfort and sexuality are essential considerations when choosing a contraceptive. ” Dr. Laura Berlingo, gynecologist-obstetrician

-“We have too often ignored the impact of contraceptives on sexual desire.
-Libido needs to be reintegrated into the medical dialogue.
-Contraception should never be synonymous with a decrease in pleasure.”
+“ We have too often ignored the impact of contraceptives on sexual desire.
+Libido must be reintegrated into the medical dialogue.
+Contraception should never be synonymous with a decrease in pleasure .”
+Dr. Camille Froidevaux-Metterie, philosopher of the female body

 Quick FAQ: Copper IUD & Sexuality